Charlie Nelms: Indiana University career

-In 1978, Nelms began his on-again, off-again tenure within the Indiana University system with his appointment as assistant professor of education as well as Director of the University Division and Associate Dean for Student Services at IU Northwest in Gary.
+In 1978, Nelms began his on-again, off-again tenure within the Indiana University system with his appointment as assistant professor of education as well as Director of the University Division and Associate Dean for Student Services at Indiana University Northwest in Gary.
 Within the year, his administrative title and position changed to Associate Dean Academic Affairs.
-In 1984, he resigned to accept a position as Vice President for Student Services at Sinclair Community College in Dayton, Ohio, but returned to the IU system in 1987 to serve as Chancellor of the IU East campus, where he remained until 1994.
-He then left IU to lead the University of Michigan-Flint campus, which he felt was more diverse than IU Bloomington and would allow him to go forward with his diversity initiatives.
+In 1984, he resigned to accept a position as Vice President for Student Services at Sinclair Community College in Dayton, Ohio, but returned to the Indiana University system in 1987 to serve as Chancellor of the Indiana University East campus, where he remained until 1994.
+He then left IU to lead the University of Michigan-Flint campus, which he felt was more diverse than Indiana University Bloomington and would allow him to go forward with his diversity initiatives.

 The Indiana University alum was drawn back to Bloomington in 1998 to serve in his final IU position as the Vice President for Institutional Development and Student Affairs, as well as serving in the School of Education as Professor of Higher Education Administration.
 Major achievements attributed to his work during this period included the establishment of the Honors College (previously just a Division), implementation of the Mission Differentiation Project which focused on the missions of the 8 IU campuses, and system-wide work with university leaders to develop and initiate programs to aid in retention and graduation.

 Nelms resigned in 2007 to assume the position of chancellor at North Carolina Central University.